M4sterMoroni/Opsfleet-technical/Design/README.md

 ## 7. Cost Optimization

 *   **Right-Sizing**: Continuously monitor and adjust instance sizes for EKS nodes, RDS, and other resources based on actual utilization.
+This also contributes to the **Sustainability** pillar of the AWS Well-Architected Framework by minimizing resource waste.
 *   **Reserved Instances/Savings Plans**: For predictable workloads (e.g., core EKS nodes, RDS instance), consider Reserved Instances or Savings Plans to significantly reduce costs compared to On-Demand pricing.
 *   **Spot Instances**: Leverage EC2 Spot Instances for EKS worker nodes where appropriate (fault-tolerant workloads) for substantial cost savings.
 Karpenter can help manage Spot instances effectively.
 *   **Autoscaling**: Implement autoscaling for EKS nodes and pods to match capacity with demand, avoiding over-provisioning.
 *   **Storage Tiering**: Use appropriate S3 storage classes (e.g., S3 Intelligent-Tiering, Glacier for archives).
 *   **Data Transfer Costs**: Be mindful of data transfer costs between AZs and out to the internet.
 Use PrivateLink where possible for inter-service communication within AWS.
 *   **Budgeting & Tagging**: Use AWS Budgets to set spending limits and alerts.
 Implement a comprehensive tagging strategy for all resources to track costs by project, environment, or team.
+*   **Metrics Collection**: Beyond standard CloudWatch metrics, instrument applications with **OpenTelemetry (OTel)** SDKs (e.g., using AWS Distro for OpenTelemetry - ADOT) for standardized metrics, traces, and logs.
+This allows flexibility in choosing observability backends (CloudWatch, AWS X-Ray, Prometheus, Grafana, etc.).
+Consider integrating Prometheus & Grafana (or Amazon Managed Services for them) for deeper EKS and application-specific monitoring.

 ## 8. Operational Excellence Considerations